mahoney1/docs/animaltracking-tutorial.md

 2. Under 'Fabric Gateways' click on the '+' icon to 'add a new Gateway' - give it a name of IBPGW when prompted and Browser for the file `connection_IBP.json` in your HOME directory, click Select and it should be added successfully.

-3. Next, import the `ibpuser` wallet which was exported as JSON file earlier.
+3. Next, import the `ibpuser` identity which was exported as a JSON file earlier.
 Click on the '+' symbol under 'Fabric Wallets'

-4. Select to 'Create a new wallet and add identity' and give it a name of `ibpuser` .
-Next enter `ibpuser2` in response to the 'name of the identity' prompt
+4. Select to 'Create a new wallet and add identity' and give it a name of `IBPWallet` .
+Next enter `ibpuser` in response to the 'name of the identity' prompt

 5. Enter `org1msp` when prompted to enter an MSP ID and hit ENTER